Blackstone Steak Fajitas Are a Quick Healthy Dinner

 If you don’t have a Blackstone, you can still make this recipe.
 Use a cast-iron skillet, cook on a high temp and try not to stir too often.

 Customize Steak Fajitas Recipe For Your Family

-I’m not a big fan of bell peppers so I replace most of the bell peppers typically found in steak fajitas for some poblano or pasilla peppers.
-I also try and keep the dish low carb so I skip the flour tortillas (even though I LOVE tortillas but I love my pants fitting more).
+I’m not a big fan of bell peppers, so I replace most bell peppers typically found in steak fajitas for some poblano or pasilla peppers.
+I also try and keep the dish low carb, so I skip the flour tortillas (even though I LOVE tortillas, I love my pants fitting more).

 Blackstone Steak Fajitas Ingredients

 Here’s what you’ll need to make this fajitas recipe